 (9) The university may initiate collection proceedings to recover unpaid fines.

 (10) Abandoned vehicles.
 All provisions of New York State Vehicle and Traffic Law on abandoned vehicles shall apply on each university campus.
-Abandoned vehicles shall be disposed of in accordance with the provisions of
+Abandoned vehicles shall be disposed of in accordance with the provisions of New York State law.

 § 584.5 Traffic control.